An Astrologer's Day MCQ with answers Class 11 English First Semester WBBHSE

 (a) beat him

-(a) take him to the police
+(b) take him to the police

 (c) take away all his money